tari-labs/tari-university/src/layer2scaling/layer2scaling-landscape/layer2scaling-survey.md

-Let's postulate that block chain and cryptocurrency "take over the world" and are responsible for all global non-cash transactions performed, i.e. 433.1 billion in 2014 to 2015 [[24]].
+Let's postulate that blockchain and cryptocurrency "take over the world" and are responsible for all global non-cash transactions performed, i.e. 433.1 billion in 2014 to 2015 [[24]].
 This means 13,734 transactions per second (tx/s) on average! *(To put this into perspective, VisaNet currently processes 160 billion transactions per year [[25]] and is capable of handling more than 65,000 transaction messages per second [[26]].)* This means that if all of those were simple single-input-single-output non-cash transactions and performed on:

-- SegWit-enabled Bitcoin 'like' block chains that can theoretically handle ~21.31tx/s, we would need ~644 parallel versions, and with a SegWit transaction size of 190 bytes [[27]], the combined block chain growth would be *~210 GB per day*!
+- SegWit-enabled Bitcoin 'like' blockchains that can theoretically handle ~21.31tx/s, we would need ~644 parallel versions, and with a SegWit transaction size of 190 bytes [[27]], the combined blockchain growth would be *~210GB per day*!

-- Ethereum 'like' block chains, and taking current gas prices into account, Ethereum can theoretically process ~25.4&nbsp;tx/s, then ~541 parallel versions would be needed and, with a transaction size of 109 bytes ([[28]], [[29]]), the combined block chain growth would be *~120 GB per day*!
+- Ethereum 'like' blockchains, and taking current gas prices into account, Ethereum can theoretically process ~25.4tx/s, then ~541 parallel versions would be needed and, with a transaction size of 109 bytes ([[28]], [[29]]), the combined blockchain growth would be *~120GB per day*!

-This is why we need a proper scaling solution that would not bloat the block chain.
+This is why we need a proper scaling solution that would not bloat the blockchain.

 The Open Systems Interconnection (OSI) model defines seven layers for communication functions of a computing system.
 Layer 1 refers to the physical layer and Layer 2 to the data link layer.
 Layer 1 is never concerned with functions of Layer 2 and up; it just delivers transmission and reception of raw data.
 In turn, Layer 2 only knows about Layer 1 and defines the protocols that deliver node-to-node data transfer. [[1]]